 YouTube Video: 360 Degree video of the Dance of the Vajra for 4 screens

-YouTube Video: The Dance of the Vajra that Benefits Beings 2014
+YouTube Video: The Vajra Dance That Benefits Beings - Khandroling 2014

-Tsegyalgar East conducts weekly Vajra Dance practice sessions year-round in the Schoolhouse Gonpa and on Khandroling (Summer-Fall) as well as many beginning and advanced Vajra Dance courses led by certified Vajra Dance Teachers.
-For a full schedule please visit our Weekly and Special Events calendars on this website under the Tsegyalgar East local community.
+Tsegyalgar East holds weekly Vajra Dance practice sessions year-round in the Tsegyalgar East Gonpa in Conway, Massachusetts, and on Khandroling during the spring, summer and fall, and also beginning and advanced Vajra Dance courses led by authorized Vajra Dance instructors.
+For more information please visit the Tsegyalgar East Events Calendar.